Bernard Childs: Formal interests and underlying stories

-Underlying Childs' art is a story of survival – of war, of environmental disaster – expressed with consummate craftsmanship and an ever renewed search and invention in many mediums.
-Ancient insect species became a favorite symbol of survival.
-He drew their movements and strength up close and even sent them in his 1970's paintings to explore outer space for a new home, should planet Earth no longer support life.
-Survival of the planet and above all, survival of life in no matter what form it took, was a big concern.
-Creation myths, world myths, certain literary myths were close to his heart.
+Themes of survival, including war and environmental disaster were recurrent in Childs' work.
+Ancient insect species became a recurring motif, symbolizing survival.
+He drew their movements and strength up close and in his 1970's paintings depicted them exploring outer space for a new home, should planet Earth no longer support life.
+His work reflected his interest in the survival of the planet and life, as well as, in creation myths, world mytholoogy, and literary myths.

 Childs' formal concerns were line and space, light and color, and the dialogue of contrasting elements related in time but often projecting different spatial environments.
 Portraiture and figuration of one kind or another are ever present, overtly or woven into abstractions.
 Childs took a sensual pleasure in his materials and a sensual, witty approach to many of the visual stories he told.
 His erotic stories of love are tender and sometimes funny.
 Danger is reflected in both his memories of war and his warnings of future dangers such as nuclear holocaust.